Daniel-KM/Omeka-S-module-AiGenerator/README.md

 help the tool to find rights data.
 It should be in the wanted language, or you should specify it explicitly.

-It may be useful append the context of the image to get better and more specific results, for example who is on a photography or the location.
+It may be useful to append the context of the image to get better and more specific results, for example who is on a photography, the period or the location.

 ### Price